heliosdrm/GRUtils.jl/usage/basics.md

 * Matrices passed to [`imshow`](https://gr-framework.org/julia-jlgr.html#imshow-404f4e72a2ec356c3761e3179229e416) must contain numbers in the range [0, 1].
 * Staircase plots (not present in the documentation) are made with the function `stair` instead of `step`, in order to avoid name conflicts with [Base.step](https://docs.julialang.org/en/latest/base/collections/#Base.step).
 * The [functions that modify plot attributes](https://gr-framework.org/julia-jlgr.html#attribute-functions) update the visualization of the plot automatically.

+Continue in the next section to read about how to [work with multiple plots](./multipleplots.md).